 The on-site survey indicates the immediate effect of your experiential marketing campaign.
-But, what do you do when you want to showcase the long-term impact of a program?
+But, what do you do when you want to showcase the long-term impact of a program through post-event research?
 Survey them again in the future, of course!
-This blog is the first of two on post-event measurement best practices.
-It focuses on how to field a post-event research initiative.

 Design your post-event research